hpi-sam/digital-fuesim-manv/README.md

 ### Migration tests

 Whenever adding a new action or new state altering ui components (things that a user can use to alter the state in new ways) one should add exports of exercises in which the new features where tested to the [Public test scenarios](https://github.com/hpi-sam/digital-fuesim-manv-public-test-scenarios)

+The test scenarios are stored in a submodule.
+Use `--recurse-submodules` when cloning the repo or run `git submodule update --init --recursive` if you have cloned the repo already.

 If you wish to run the migration tests use `npm run test:migration`